-The Process of Making Pearls
+The Ethical Process of Making Pearls

 The colour of the pearl will depend on the minerals in the water in which the oyster lives, and black pearls are produced mainly in the Indian Ocean, whilst very white ones come mainly from freshwater sources.
-The health of the oyster is one of the most important factors in creating valuable pearls.
-This is where eco-friendly really comes to play, and eco-friendly pearlers gain numerous benefits from paying attention to the environment,” says Elizabeth Salles, of eco friendly brand Kamoka Pearls.
+“The health of the oyster is one of the most important factors in creating valuable pearls.
+This is where eco-friendly really comes to play, and pearlers gain numerous benefits from paying attention to the environment,” says Elizabeth Salles, of eco friendly brand Kamoka Pearls.

 “For example,” she continues, “oysters are living creatures of course, and should not be overstocked to avoid disease.
 They shouldn’t be densely packed together so they can produce larger pearls”.

 Because they are cultivated on nets or baskets, oysters need to be cleaned regularly.
 The National Geographic has released an article about responsible cleaning practices and explains that eco-friendly cleaning takes the oysters to shallower water and lets nature take its course by allowing certain species of fish to clean the oysters by feeding on their parasites.
 The article argues that oyster farms overall are actually good for the ecology, as they naturally filter the water and remove nitrogen as well as heavy metals from the water they live in.
 In fact, the article claims oyster farms are a wonderful bio-solution for polluted water!